pantheon-systems/documentation/source/content/wp-cfm.md

 Site content, posts, users, taxonomy, etc. Review all queries for a page request using the Queries tab of the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin to help identify more settings you want to track.
 This plugin requires that you enable [debugging via `wp-config.php`](/wp-config-php/#frequently-asked-questions).

 ### Why aren't my site navigation menus tracked?
-The `wp_options` table stores serialized value for active menus, identified with the `term_id` paramater of the `theme_mods_yourthemename` row.
+The `wp_options` table stores serialized value for active menus, identified with the `term_id` parameter of the `theme_mods_yourthemename` row.
 This table does not store menu data otherwise.
 By default, WP-CFM will only track when a menu is enabled or disabled for the site and not when a menu's items are updated.

 Menus and menu items are considered to be taxonomies in WordPress.
 To track these values, extend WP-CFM so that `wp_terms` and `wp_term_relationships` tables are considered in addition to the default `wp_options`.